nagasudhirpulla/taming_python/blog/skills/oauth_client_credentials_with_keycloak.md

 ### Implementation of client credentials flow
 #### The "well-known" configuration endpoint
-* To get the STS URLs for various tasks like getting public keys, fetching tokens, validating tokens, revoking token, verifying tokens etc., the STS provides a URL called "well-known" URL as per the OAuth 2.0 specification
+* To get the STS URLs for various tasks like getting public keys, fetching, validating, revoking token, verifying tokens etc., the STS provides a URL called "well-known" URL as per the OAuth 2.0 specification
+* In keycloak the well-known endpoint for a realm named "myorg" would be something like "http://localhost:8080/realms/myorg/.well-known/openid-configuration".
+The well-known URL can be found in the ealm settings page of keycloak

 ## References